ephemer4l/Contents/docs/configuration/split-ssh.md

 ## Setting up SSH

-Perform the next steps in `vault`.
+Perform the next steps in the AppVM `vault`.

 1. Generate an SSH key pair.
 Skip this step if you already have your keys.